mss2221/saccomano/CV.md

 "Beyond Mechanical Sound: Discovering and Understanding the Emergent Repetition in Minimal Music," Eighth International Conference on Music and Minimalism, Bowling Green, Ohio, May 2022.

+"A New Conceptual Model for Musical Sources and Musicological Studies," with Elisabete Shibata, David Lewis, et al., Poster presented at Music Encoding Conference (MEC) 2022, Halifax, May 2022.

 "Modeling Music for Musicologists: A Linked Open Data Approach,"" Short Paper presented at Digital Humanities 2022 (DH2022), with Elisabete Shibata, David Lewis, et al., Tokyo, July 2022.

 "Beethoven’s Large Scale Works outside the Concert Hall: Towards a Digital Representation of Domestic Arrangements," Roundtable, with Christine Siegert, Johannes Kepper, et al., 21st Quinquennial Congress of the International Musicological Society, (IMS 2022), Athens, August 2022.